-FREDericksburg Regional Transit (FRED) provides local transit services to the County Local transit services are provided by Fredericksburg Regional Transportation (FRED) through a partnership in which the County funds a portion of the service after federal and state grant funding has been applied to funding the service planned for the County. -purchase of service arrangement with the County.
-FREDericksburg Regional Transit (FRED) operates four (4) bus routes in Spotsylvania County providing daily weekday services, except holidays.
+FREDericksburg Regional Transit (FRED) provides local transit services to the County through a partnership in which the County funds a portion of the service after federal and state grant funding has been applied to funding the service planned for the County.
+FREDericksburg Regional Transit (FRED) operates bus routes in Spotsylvania County providing weekday services, except holidays.
 Routing and scheduling is coordinated by FRED and subject to change potentially as demand warrants or as new stop locations are identified.
-As of adoption of this plan, the routes are: Within Spotsylvania County, FRED recently completed (January 2020) a major investment with the construction of the Lee's Hill Transfer Center (Pictured in Image 4 Below).
+Within Spotsylvania County, FRED recently completed (January 2020) a major investment with the construction of the Lee's Hill Transfer Center (Pictured in Image 4 Below).